 DreamCloud Mattress: Review in brief

 The DreamCloud mattress is one of the most popular luxury hybrid beds in America.
-Since its debut in 2017, it has accumulated over 7,000 reviews from verified customers, with approximately 85% of those being 5-star reviews.
+Since its debut in 2017, it has accumulated nearly 12,000 reviews from verified customers (as of May 2023) with approximately 85% of those being 5 stars.
 One reason for the DreamCloud Luxury Hybrid's success is the reasonable price (for a luxury mattress) coupled with a 365-night risk-free trial and lifetime warranty.

-Regular Dreamcloud mattress sales drop the starting price to $999 for a queen too, with up to $499 worth of free premium bedding bundled in.
-Add to that the generous trial period and warranty, and you have stellar value for money here.
+Regular Dreamcloud mattress sales drop the starting price to $999 for a queen too, with up to $599 worth of free premium bedding bundled in.
+Add to that the generous trial period and warranty, and you have stellar value for money here (it sits in our best luxury mattress guide as our top lower-priced option).

 This 14-inch, five layer mattress-in-a-box consists of an innerspring mattress base plus a 1.5-inch quilted foam topper with three additional layers of support foam sandwiched in between.
 The result is a subtle contouring of key pressure points.
 Despite its self-assessed firmness rating of luxury firm (6.5 out of 10), we found the DreamCloud mattress to be much firmer, rating it an 8 out of 10 on the firmness scale.

-This meant the petite and average-sized sleepers on our testing panel and our lead reviewer needed extra time to settle in — but once we did, we were exceptionally comfortable sleeping on our sides and back.
+This meant the petite and average-sized sleepers on our testing panel and our lead reviewer needed extra time to settle in – but once we did, we were exceptionally comfortable sleeping on our sides and back.
 Our larger-framed testers, on the other hand, found instant relief sleeping on the DreamCloud.
-Whether back, stomach or side sleeping, they felt well-supported and properly aligned.
+Whether back, stomach or side sleeping, they felt well-supported and properly aligned (for bigger bodies, we'd also suggest checking out the DreamCloud Premier Hybrid, which we rate amongst the best mattresses for heavy people).

 Depth: 14 inches